-The development and acceptance of new cultivars of traditional and non-traditional crops is important to producers in Montana and other Great Plains states.
+Grain producers in Montana rely on research at MSU for the development of new genetics and cultivars adapted to MontanaÂ's climate.
 New disease and insect resistant wheat and barley cultivars, new cultivars with value-added traits, and new crops weigh heavily in the priorities of Montana stakeholders.
-A major effort is underway to characterize and evaluate wheat and barley germplasm and to increase the utilization of world germplasm collections.

 Barley research continues to focus on the development of high-quality drought tolerant lines for the malting, feed, and ethanol industries.
 Continued productivity of our breeding program will improve our understanding of the genetics of key traits and allow the development of new selection tools.
 The broader impacts of the work are a larger food supply for the world, an improved ability of Montana farmers to compete in a global marketplace, and a strengthening of export markets for U.S. wheat.
+Research results will increase the competitiveness of Montana wheat producers through improved winter wheat varieties with enhanced yield potential, pest resistance, and end-use qualities.